-Regardless of heater type, it is important that the design meets the application requirements in order to achieve the best comfort levels and to maximize efficiencies.
+Regardless of heater type, it is imperative that the design meets the application requirements in order to achieve the best comfort levels and maximize efficiencies.

 Choosing the right heating solution is accomplished with knowledge of the facility that is to be heated.
 It is best to plan thoroughly and design an infrared heating layout that will ensure optimal performance.
 Improper equipment application can result in undesired results.